new construction or building expansion

 For all new development or expansion of any kind, it is recommended to meet internally with the Land Use Department to discuss your plans.
 The Development Services Team meets twice a month, includes members of many town departments, organized to give applicants feedback to help prepare for future success.
-For information and to schedule an appointment, please contact Betsy Paynter, the Economic and Community Development Manager.
+For information and to schedule an appointment, please contact Dana Ferraro, the Economic and Community Development Manager.

 When the project involves changes to the exterior of a commercial or industrial building, changes to the site or new construction, an approval from the Zoning Commission is the first step.
 For a successful application to the Zoning Commission, the site and building concept plans must be complete and conform to regulations.